sergix44/XBackBone/README.md

 ## Features

 + Supports every upload type from ShareX.
++ Code uploads syntax highlighting.
++ Video uploads player.
++ Files upload download page.
-+ User management, multi user features.
++ User management, multi user features and roles.
 + Public and private uploads.
 + Web UI for each user.
 + Logging system.
 + Auto config generator for ShareX.
++ Share to Telegram.

 ## How to Install
 XBackBone require PHP >= `7.1`, the composer package manager, writable storage path and PDO, with installed the required extensions (ex. `php-sqlite3` for SQLite, `php-gd` and `php-json`):